BassT23/Proxmox/README.md

 binding.
 Do not expose the action-enabled UI to an untrusted network without adding suitable access control.
 Missing or invalid status data is shown as a clear message.

+The web preview groups multiple Proxmox host records as nodes and shows their LXC/VM guests below the corresponding node.
+With one Proxmox host, the same node-first view is used in a compact form.
+Targets from `targets.conf` remain in a separate External systems section.
+The UI is still an engineering preview, not a beta release: owner-approved real live update runs are still required before beta or release approval.

 The process serving action endpoints must already have the local permissions needed by the existing CLI (normally a controlled root-owned test/service